|

 Sir George

-(1811–78), a leader in the Gothic Revival in England, may be better known the architect of some of London's best known landmarks, the Albert Memorial, St. Pancras Station (where his son, also named George, tragically committed suicide in 1897) and the Foreign & Commonwealth Office in Whitehall.
+(1811–78) was a leader in the Gothic Revival in England and may be better known the architect of some of London's best known landmarks, the Albert Memorial, St. Pancras Station (where his son, also named George, tragically committed suicide in 1897) and the Foreign & Commonwealth Office in Whitehall.
 His working life had commenced with less glamourous commissions, however, notably workhouses and prisons.
-During his long carreer, he found time to build, restore and alter over 700 buildings around the country.
+During his long carreer, he found time to build or restore over 700 buildings around the country.
 Apart from Chester, Sir George also restored Ely Cathedral and Westminster Abbey- where he is buried.

 Sir George's